Physics-Embedded Neural Networks: Graph Neural PDE Solvers with Mixed Boundary Conditions: Background and related work

 \subsubsection{Graph neural network based PDE solvers}

 As discussed in \Secref{sec:discretization}, one can regard a mesh as a graph.
 GNNs can take any graphs as inputs~\citep{gori2005new,scarselli2008graph,kipf2017semi,gilmer2017neural}, having the possibility to generalize over various graphs, i.e., meshes.
-Therefore, GNNs are strong candidates for learning mesh-structured numerical analysis data, as seen in \citet{alet19a, chang2020learning, pfaff2021learning}. \citet{brandstetter2022message} advanced these works by suggesting temporal bundling and pushforward trick for efficient and stable prediction.
+Therefore, GNNs are strong candidates for learning mesh-structured numerical analysis data, as seen in \citet{alet19a, chang2020learning, pfaff2021learning}. \citet{brandstetter2022message} advanced these works for efficient and stable prediction.
 Their method could also consider boundary conditions by feeding them to the models as inputs.
 Here, one could expect the model to learn to satisfy boundary conditions approximately, while there is no guarantee to fulfill hard constraints such as Dirichlet conditions.
+In contrast, our model ensures the satisfaction of boundary conditions.
+Besides, most GNNs use local connections with a fixed number of message passings, which lacks consideration of global interaction.
+We suggest an effective way to incorporate a global connection with GNN through the neural nonlinear solver.